naterarmstrong/longest-common-substring/README.md

 This project is to learn rust by implementing a solution to the longest common substring problem of finding the longest common bytestring among `N` different files, which is present in at least `K` of them.

 The implementation scales linearly both with the combined length of the files, as well as the number of files in which the eventual result must be present.
-The implementation is based upon the paper by Babenko and Starikovskaya, but does introduce some novel ideas by only keeping track of sentinel positions, and not imposing that sentinels are unique letters in the alphabet.
+The implementation is based upon the paper by Babenko and Starikovskaya[^fn1], but does introduce some novel ideas by only keeping track of sentinel positions, and not imposing that sentinels are unique letters in the alphabet.
 By making this change, we maintain the ability to store the bytes as a `u8`, and reuse an existing data structure used in the paper to do so.

 ### Use